jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm one of them.
 I'm a politics, history, and philosophy geek who spends far too much time thinking about his interests.
 Digital tools let me research, write, and host my own work.
 Better yet, I can find and work with world-class writers and illustrators to make that work even better.
 A few decades ago, I'd be in a library scribbling notes on cue cards and dreaming up ways to get a professor, publisher, or newscaster to look my way.
 Instead, I can share what I've learned with a Ghost Foundation website so anyone curious can access it from anywhere in the world.
 It may not seem like it, but we're both on Main Street, collaborating about where to take the "player god."
 All for virtually free.

-## Mass Production Replaced by Mass Collaboration
+## Mass Production Replaced by Mass Collaboration - Digital Age philosophy is collaboration/awesome

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and blue bins.
 It was straightforward.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.